Less Movement at 38 Weeks: What Does It Mean?

 Potential Consequences of Ignoring Reduced Movement

 Ignoring significantly less movement at 38 weeks can lead to serious consequences, particularly if fetal distress is involved.
 Failing to address oxygen deprivation can result in conditions like HIE or other birth injuries, with lifelong impacts on the child’s health.
-Developmental issues such as motor impairments, learning disabilities, or even cerebral palsy may develop if oxygen flow to the baby’s brain is compromised.
+Developmental issues such as learning disabilities, motor impairments, hip dysplasia, or even cerebral palsy, may develop if oxygen flow to the baby’s brain is compromised.
 Acting swiftly and trusting your instincts when movement decreases is key to avoiding these outcomes.

 Legal Implications of Ignoring Fetal Distress